DarkCaster/Perpetual/README.md

 ### Download or Compile Perpetual

-Next, you need to download or compile the **Perpetual** executable file (you can download binaries from GitHub Actions, stable releases not available yet)
+Next, you need to download or compile the **Perpetual** executable file (you can download binaries from GitHub releases, or latest build from Actions)

 ### Command Line Usage